trustyai-explainability/trustyai-python.github.io/src/index.md

 ## Getting started

-To initialise, import the module and initialise it.
+The very first step is to import the module and initialise it.
+This is will start the JVM and add the relevant Java libraries to the module's class path.
 For instance,

 ```python
 import trustyai